569 Lexington Avenue: Base

-The DoubleTree's main entrance is on the Lexington Avenue elevation and is oriented slightly away from 51st Street.
+569 Lexington Avenue's main entrance is on the Lexington Avenue elevation and is oriented slightly away from 51st Street.
 It consists of a set of metal doors on either side of a revolving door.
 In front of the entrance is a marquee of stainless steel with recessed lighting.
 Originally, there was a small plaza with light-hued terrazzo tiles in front of the main entrance.
 A pair of stainless-steel columns flanked the entrance and ascended to the third story.

 The entrance was flanked by two restaurants: El Gaucho to the south and Casa Del Cafe to the north.
 The facade of El Gaucho was depressed beneath the main entrance and contained "molded stone-like lattice work" with small stained-glass inlays.
 The entrance to Casa Del Cafe was through a pair of stainless pillars.
 By the early 2000s, these had been replaced with storefronts, which take up the space formerly occupied by the plaza.
 Next to the northern storefront is a raised planter with globe-shaped lamps, which dates from the original design.
 The planter originally contained foliage that resembled palm plants in Miami Beach, Florida.
 The southern storefront was redesigned in 1990 with a dark-red metal facade, glass brick windows, and a curved corner.

 Along the 51st Street elevation, the western half of the base is windowless.
 This elevation originally contained a facade of green mosaic tiles and precast concrete slabs, but this was replaced in 2005 with light-green rectangular glass tiles.
 There is a recessed service entrance in the middle of the glass-tiled section of the base.
 A small strip of green mosaic tile remains extant above the glass tiles; it contains projecting globe-shaped lamps made of aluminum.
 There are steel planters above the lamps.
 The central section of the base on 51st Street contains three recessed storefronts at ground level.
 Due to the slope of the site, the first story is above the storefronts; steel piers divide this section vertically into three bays.
 Each bay has four windows, each with green-glass transoms above and below.
 The easternmost section of the base on 51st Street is clad with concrete panels and contains a loading dock and a parking garage entrance.
 Above the parking-garage entrance are two vertical metal signs, each with neon letters and arrows advertising the garage.